 Surfer is Burke’s first work that he has made available to the public.
 He has written, produced, directed, and acted in other films, all of which remain unreleased.
 For now.

 Burke spoke to Bristol Bad Film Club’s Ti Singh about how he came up with the ideas behind his unique film and the reaction it has been getting.

 (Contains SPOILERS for Surfer: Teen Confronts Fear)

-So you’re a professor of Physics?
-So how did you get into acting?
-Which came first?
+You’re a professor of Physics, but how did you get into acting?
+Which passion came first?

 Well, physics was my first love, but originally I was very shy while lecturing.
 When I was in college, there were some people who wanted me to be in a movie because of the way I looked.
 I’d always been interested in acting, so while I was in college I started researching the Strasberg Method at the Lee Strasbourg Institute in Los Angeles, but I was just interested as a scientists, because I like the way it felt when I acted!

 When I became a professor, it helped me as I was afraid to give talks and got stage fright, so acting in experimental plays helped me with my lecturing.
 As that started happening, I discovered I had this craving to perform – I really enjoyed it – so the actor in me got awakened in graduate school.

 Over the years, I’ve been approached to be in films, but they’ve always fallen apart due to lack of financing, so as time went on, I started to write my own stuff and do small plays.